jubatus/jubakit/doc/source/overview.rst

 Jubakit is a Python module to access Jubatus features easily.
 The goal of Jubakit is to:

-* Accerelate cycles of data analysis by integrating powerful scikit-learn features into Jubatus
+* Accelerate cycles of data analysis by integrating powerful scikit-learn features into Jubatus
 * Conceal the system architecture of Jubatus (config files, TCP port number assignment, process invocation, RPC call, etc.) to provide an interface that users can focus on data analysis

-Here is an shortest example of code using Jubakit.
+Here is a shortest example of code using Jubakit.
 You can perform anomaly detection on CSV dataset only by 4 lines of Python code:

 .. code-block:: python